CostinStoiculescu/hello-world/README.md

 # hello-world

 My name is Costin and i try to learn something new.
+It's not easy.